syncfusion-content/javascript-docs/js/Grid/Filter.md

 ## Filter Operators

-The grid controls uses filter operators from [`ej.DataManager`](http://help.syncfusion.com/js/api/ejdatamanager# "ej.DataManager"), that are used at the time of filtering.
-Filter operators are used to denote filtering type.
+The grid controls uses filter operators from [`ej.DataManager`](http://help.syncfusion.com/js/api/ejdatamanager# "ej.DataManager"), which are used at the time of filtering.

 List of Column type and Filter operators